limix/optimix/doc/quick-start.rst

 Quick start
 ***********

-A function in :py:mod:`optimix` sense is a map of input values and variable values to output values.
+A function in :py:mod:`optimix` sense is a map of input and variable values to output values.
-Those values can be scalars, vectors and/or matrices but what is most important is that input values and variable values are not treated in the same way.
+Those values can be scalars, vectors, and/or matrices but what is most important is that input values and variable values are not treated in the same way.
-Derivatives are always over variables (not inputs) and thus the optimization is always performed over variables.
+Derivatives are always over variables (not inputs) and thus the optimisation is always performed over variables.
 The reason for this is that input values are meant to be datasets and variable values are meant to be model parameters.
-I hope the next examples help clarify this.
+I hope the next examples help clarify this matter.

 Single input
 ^^^^^^^^^^^^